 State-Funded Resources for Families: Emergency Assistance Shelter, the HomeBASE Short-Term Housing Assistance Program, and Educational SupportsShelters for Families with Children

 If you are experiencing homelessness and have a child under the age of 21 or you are pregnant, you and your family may be eligible for placement in a family shelter.
 The vast majority of family shelter spaces are administered by the Massachusetts Department of Housing and Community Development (DHCD), through their Emergency Assistance (EA) program.

-To see the 2019 income eligibility guidelines for EA and HomeBASE, please click here (PDF) and see the image below.
-The EA and HomeBASE income eligibility standards are based on 115% of the federal poverty guidelines.
-The 2019 federal poverty guidelines took effect on January 11, 2019, and can be viewed here on the U.S. Department of Health and Human Services website.
+To see if your family meets the income eligibility guidelines for EA and HomeBASE, please see the 2020 income guidelines (PDF) and the image below.
+The EA and HomeBASE income eligibility standards for applicants are based on 115% of the federal poverty guidelines.
+For families already in EA, DHCD determines eligibility for ongoing benefits using the standard of 200% FPL.

 Please note that you must apply for EA shelter through DHCD, and cannot directly access an EA shelter placement by contacting the shelters linked below.
 For a list of local offices across the state where you can apply, please click here and select the city/town you consider your home community or where you are staying.
 DHCD is promoting the use of a telephonic application process as the number of in-person application sites has been reduced.
 To apply by phone, call DHCD's toll-free number: 1-866-584-0653.
 If you are unable to get to a DHCD office in person and have problems applying by phone, you can call DHCD's Central Office at 617-573-1106 to ask for assistance.

 *Please also note that these lists may not be comprehensive.
 If you are a shelter provider and would like to add or update your listing, please email kelly @ mahomeless.org.